oneapi-src/level-zero-spec/tools/PROG.md

         metricTracerDescriptor.notifyEveryNReports  = 32768;
         xetMetricTracerOpen( hDevice, &metricTracerDescriptor, hNotificationEvent, &hMetricTracer );

-        // Run your workload, in this example we assume the data for the whole experiment fits in the hardware buffer Workload(hDevice);
+        // Run your workload, in this example we assume the data for the whole experiment fits in the device buffer Workload(hDevice);
         // Optionally insert markers during workload execution
         //xetCommandListAppendMetricTracerMarker( hCommandList, hMetricTracer, tool_marker_value );